luigifreda/3dpatrolling/patrolling_ws/src/multirobot/README.md

 * *1*: headless mode (hidden) with automatic start (less computational demanding)
 * *2*: normal mode with automatic start

+If you use the Qt GUI, the option `V-REP mode` allows selecting the value of the variable `LAUNCH_VREP_MODE`.

 ----
 ## Patrolling scenarios